 The olive category is a perfect opportunity for significant, consumer-driven growth.
 Why?
 Because Olive Lovers are crazy about olives.
 They have very strong ideas about new products, and about eating olives more often.

 That's why Bell-Carter Foods is investing in growing the category through new products, services, distribution, and consumer communication.
-Under the Lindsay brand, Bell-Carter Foods has recently launched three new product lines – Lindsay Naturals, Lindsay Snackers, and Lindsay Re-closeables – which focus on specific and previously unaddressed consumer needs.
+Under the Lindsay brand, Bell-Carter Foods has recently launched two new product lines – Lindsay Naturals and Lindsay Recloseables – which focus on specific and previously unaddressed consumer needs.
 Many additional initiatives are in the pipeline.

 Not only that, we are forging new ground in the way we communicate with our consumers.
 Under the Lindsay brand, Bell-Carter Foods has developed contemporary and fun advertising, promotions, and packaging, intended to inspire consumers to make olives more relevant and top-of-mind.